baraveli/laravel-query-filters/README.md

 ### Create custom filter class in your laravel application

-In this case I have a filter for the user model.
-Every filter should extends the baravelu `QueryFilter` class.
+**In this case I have a filter for the user model.
+Every filter should extends the baraveli `QueryFilter` class.**

 ```php
 <?php